edc-dev-chapter/patterns-dojo-zych/Readme.md

 Now you don't care about subscribers (as StockExchange does not care about who receives its data) so please do not modify any class of type `Subscriber`.

+### Step 4
+All right.
+You have mastered Observer Pattern.
+But this is just a beginning.
+Stay tuned.